Before I begin let me say: Veganism is not the be-all or end-all.

 Life doesn’t get much better than that, does it?

-So in reality, going vegan isn’t as bad as you might think, but it’s definitely an idea to go on a trial run first because it’s all great and good at the start when you go on a £60 shopping haul for all those cool vegan alternatives that you keep seeing but especially for us students, it needs to be cost-effective.
-Veganuary is the perfect opportunity to give veganism a little go; it definitely takes a while to settle and stop craving Papa John’s stuffed crust but eventually, you start to get into a rhythm, well I have anyways aha.
-Let’s take a look, shall we…
+So, in reality, going vegan isn’t as bad as you might think.
+It’s definitely an idea to go on a trial run first.
+It’s all good at the start when you go on a £60 shopping haul for all those cool vegan alternatives that you keep seeing but, especially for us students, it needs to be cost-effective.

 Vegan BLT Sandwich – Tofu Bacon